cngshow/isaac_rest/API ChangeLog.md

     * Removed the field 'stampSequence' from RestStampedVersion
     * Fixed a number of bugs with concept / description creation where extended description types and/or dialects were not being added.
     * Added a bunch of missing validation on the concept inputs to create concept / create description.
+    * Removed 'associationConceptSequence' from RestAssociationTypeVersion as it now duplicated information returned in 'identifiers'
+    * Removed 'conceptSequence' from RestConceptChronology as it now duplicated information returned in 'identifiers'
+    * Removed 'sememeSequence' from RestSememeChronology as it now duplicated information returned in 'identifiers'

 * 2016/11/08 - 1.7.4: